 So, What Is E-money?

-E-money is defined as a quantity of monetary value that is represented on an electronic device.
+E-money is defined as digital, monetary medium of exchange that is represented on an electronic device.
 The device in question could be a software (like a banking system, or a payment service provider such as PayPal) or a piece of hardware like a smartphone or a magnetic device such as a prepaid card.
 In both cases, we call such devices storing e-money electronic wallets (e-wallets).

 That’s just the basic definition, of course.
 The official definition comes with a few more layers of meaning, which set electronic money apart from other forms of digital and manifest value.